awi-esc/lgmproxies/README.md

 ### $\delta^{18}O$

  After failing to get anything interesting with Gaskell and Hull (2023), I now use pooled bayfox with brews/d18oc_sst for d18O.
-Caveat: these results use present-day deltaO18 !
+Caveat: these results use present-day deltaO18 (--> only the late Holocene panel makes sense) !
+I also added the hierarchical (species-specific), annual model but the results differ much more from the CSV file provided by Tierney et al.
 ![$\Delta^{18}O$](images/delo_calibration_overview.png)
 See also [species-specific subplots with error bars](images/delo_calibration.png).